MasqueradeOfSilence/MasqueradeOfSilence/README.md

 I have worked in software engineering, web development, mobile app development, visual effects, networking and tech support, and computer science research.

 I am the president of the Theme Park Engineering and Design club at my university.
+I have also worked in visual effects on three student films.

 <!---
 MasqueradeOfSilence/MasqueradeOfSilence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.